Travel Nurse Assignments: Live Like a Local – Nashville, TN!

 Being a culturally southern city, it’s no surprise that Nashville specializes in southern comfort food.
 Meat and Three restaurants are the traditional go-to for many Nashville residents.
 You choose a protein, and three mouthwatering southern sides, like mac and cheese, collard greens, and fried okra.
 Johnny Cash’s Kitchen and Saloon is one of the best Meat and Three establishments in town.
 Plus, they have live music, and lots of memorabilia from Johnny Cash’s life.

-Hot chicken is another Nashville favorite, and there’s plenty of places to try it!
+Hot chicken is another Nashville favorite, and there are plenty of places to try it!
 Prince’s Hot Chicken is the one that started the trend, serving hot chicken for almost 100 years now.
 Party Fowl is the spot to be if you’re looking for a fun night out.
 They’re the only hot chicken restaurant that also has a full bar!
 Whatever hot chicken eatery you choose, you’re definitely going to spice up your lunch or dinner!

 For drinks, the options are endless.
 Nashville has developed a reputation as a party town, and it’s quickly becoming a premier destination for bachelor and bachelorette parties.
 Start by checking out the Honky Tonk Highway, a collection of country-themed bars and restaurants with local live music.
 Popular watering holes on the Honky Tonk Highway include The Stage on Broadway and the Wildhorse Saloon.
 If ten-gallon hats and line dancing aren’t your thing, stop into the Ole Smokey Distillery, where they specialize in craft moonshine and whiskey.
 It’s a great neighborhood gathering place, with outdoor seating and lawn games.